GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

 Reconstructed images after the second training process
 ======================================================

-Now let's visualize the quality of the results after the second phase of training.
+Now let's visualize the quality of the results after the second training.

 .. code-block:: python